UNC-Libraries/SCTS-Documentation/Labelling and Putting Stuff Away.md

 Now select the box and click "Link to Top Containers."
 ![select_top_container](https://user-images.githubusercontent.com/62356141/81593592-ae2bcf80-938d-11ea-9fe1-cc7af2864115.png)

 If applicable, use the "Child Type" and "Child Indicator" fields to record sub-containers such as folders.
 Make sure to put a " -- " between the subcontainer numbers as shown below.
-For those entering sub-containers for audiocassettes, please note that there is a distinct sub-containers type for Southern Folklife Collection audiocassettes ("SFC Audio Cassette").
+For those entering sub-containers for audiocassettes, please note that there is a distinct sub-container type for Southern Folklife Collection audiocassettes ("SFC Audio Cassette").
 ![os_with_subcontainer](https://user-images.githubusercontent.com/62356141/81601208-96a61400-9398-11ea-8d7b-8d2ead7a7fdc.png)
 That's it!
 You have successfully added the top container to the resource record!
 Remember to save your work by clicking one of the "Save" or "Save Resource" buttons.